Nicollette Sheridan Fires Back At Harry Hamlin After Actor Called Her Out On Twitter

 Nicollette remembered their split differently and said the two decided to dissolve their marriage in Canada together and did it “nose to nose.”
 Once Harry saw her tweet, he responded back by saying that wasn’t true at all and that she cheated on him with a pop singer (Bolton) just two weeks after his mother passed away.

-Now the former model is coming back at Harry for his back up of Lisa’s claims.
+Now the former model is responding to at Harry for backing up Lisa’s claims.

 Lisa claimed that Nicollette cheated on Harry with Michael Bolton! https://t.co/4x7RDKTLe4